 Andrea del Sarto’s “St Agnes and Lamb”; Tino da Camaino’s “tomb of Emperor Henry VII, as well as Cimabue’s 1302 mosaic “Christ in Majesty” are housed in the Duomo.
 In the Duomo Museum, Giovanni’s “Madonna and the Crucifix” was carved in ivory in 1299; the natural shape of the tusk contributes to her stance.

-The Baptistry was designed by Diotisalvi, and structurally renovated between1990 and 1999.
-It contains a beautiful pulpit by Nicola Pisano and a font by Guido Bigarelli of Como.
+The white marble Romanesque Baptistry was designed by Diotisalvi in 1152 and completed in 14th century.
+It was structurally renovated between 1990 and 1999.
+It contains a beautiful pulpit by Nicola Pisano and a central font by Guido Bigarelli of Como.
+The cylindrical structure has amazing acoustics.
+The roof of the Baptistry is double-domed..

 Pisan artists had a great influence on monumental art in Italy from the 11th to the 14th century, which is reflected in the work of Bonanno and Giovanni Pisano.
 The National Museum of St. Matthew on the banks of the Arno River, has a wonderful collection of Tuscan painting and sculptures including: Francesco Traini’s “Scenes from the Life of St. Domenic”, Fra Angelo’s “Christ” and Donatello’s bust of San Rossore.